Key points for today

 ** For Kent County deaths, The Spy reports its own tally based on the number of state-reported deaths within Kent County facilities and the number of non-facility deaths.
 For Queen Anne’s County deaths, The Spy reports the total deaths listed on the county’s website.
 There are discrepancies among state and county statistics concerning total deaths and facility deaths.

-• There currently are 464 people hospitalized — 318 in acute care and 116 in intensive care.
+• There currently are 595 people hospitalized — 441 in acute care and 154 in intensive care.
+This is the highest number of hospitalized patients since June 22.

 For additional COVID-19 graphics and links to resources, click here.